 The Fifth Republic gives the French President extensive executive powers in France.
 The Chief of state is popularly elected to a five-year term and holds the highest office in the country.
-To date in 2015, François Hollande is the 7th president of the Fifth Republic in office.
+To date in 2017, Emmanuel Macron is the 8th president of the Fifth Republic in office.
 Here are our top 10 curious facts about the function of a French President…

 The historic residence of the French President

 The President of France officially resides in the Palais de l’Élysée (Élysée Palace) where he has his office.
 The exact address is number 55 rue du Faubourg-Saint-Honoré in the 8th arrondissement of Paris.
 The palace was completed in 1722 and was then known as Hôtel d’Évreux.
 The estate was bought by Louis XV to host his mistress, the Marquise de Pompadour.
 During the Napoleonic Era, the town-hall was used a private residence by the Emperor.
 The palace has been the official residence of the President of the French Republic since 1848.

 Great residences for the French President’s vacation

 Apart from the Élysée Palace, the French President enjoys a wide range of holiday residences to choose from for his next holidays: